Capture fireworks with your phone: Here's how you do it right!

 I would therefore recommend you to simply use a (wired) headset.
 Normally, you can trigger the camera app of the smartphone with the attached buttons.
 If that doesn't work, you may have to set your camera app to allow the volume buttons to be used to capture the photo.

-5. No manual mode: What now?
+5. I have no manual mode: What next?

 Is it all too complicated for you?
 Or does the manual mode only allow very fast shutter speeds?
 Then modes with names such as "light trails", "long exposure" or the like will help you.
 Just browse through the camera app on your smartphone to see which options are available.